Psychology of Defense Mechanisms

 By Geoffrey W. Sutton, PhD 2023

-The concept of psychological defense mechanisms was developed in the writings of Sigmund Freud and Anna Freud.
-The idea of a defense mechanism is that people protect themselves from distressing levels of anxiety or conflicts by responding with a pattern of cognitions, emotions, or behavior.
-The response pattern is often with limited awareness.
+The concept of psychological defense mechanisms originated in the writings of Sigmund Freud and Anna Freud.
+Defense mechanisms were understood as unconscious patterns of cognition, emotion, or behavior that individuals use to protect themselves from distressing levels of anxiety or internal conflict—often with limited awareness.

-The information in this post and blog is for educational purposes only.
-Readers interested in diagnoses and treatment recommendations should consult a licensed mental healthcare provider.
+This post is intended for educational purposes only.
+Readers seeking diagnosis or treatment should consult a licensed mental health professional.

 An A – Z List of